 In this context, both networks are looking at innovative solutions to:

 Electrified transport networks such as light railways could act to enhance distribution grid stability providing ancillary services inter-exchanging electricity.

-E-Lobster aims to develop an innovative, economically viable and easily replicable electric Transport-Grid Inter-Connection System that will be able to establish synergies between power distribution networks, electrified transport networks (metro, trams, light railways etc.) and charging stations for electric vehicles.
+E-Lobster aimed to develop an innovative, economically viable and easily replicable electric Transport-Grid Inter-Connection System that will be able to establish synergies between power distribution networks, electrified transport networks (metro, trams, light railways etc.) and charging stations for electric vehicles.

 In particular, the system will be managed by an integrated railway + grid management system which starting from the real time analysis of energy losses will be able to optimise the interexchange of electricity between the networks maximising local RES self-consumption.

-E-Lobster is coordinated by RINA.
+E-Lobster was coordinated by RINA.